aryan-at-ul/crt2021-r-viz-assignment/README.md

 m <- read_csv("marathon.csv")
 ```

+# ASSIGNMENT :

-You should write a report with three parts:
+**You should write a report with three parts:**

-State some questions appropriate for the data.
+1. State some questions appropriate for the data.

-Write a paragraph detailing the subset of the data relevant to your questions, an overview of its structure, and whether any adjustments to the data are required.
+2. Write a paragraph detailing the subset of the data relevant to your questions, an overview of its structure, and whether any adjustments to the data are required.

-For each of the questions you posed, build visualisations that provide an answer.
+3. For each of the questions you posed, build visualisations that provide an answer.
 Write a paragraph describing the information gleaned from the visualisation and how it answers your question.

-Your written report including graphs and tables should be a maximum of three pages in length.
-You should supply in a separate file the code necessary to produce the graphs.
+***Your written report including graphs and tables should be a maximum of three pages in length.
+You should supply in a separate file the code necessary to produce the graphs.***

-Rmarkdown may be useful to write your report.
+***Rmarkdown may be useful to write your report.
 In Rstudio, do File>New File> R markdown to get started.
-You could look at the .Rmd files for my lectures on github also.
+You could look at the .Rmd files for my lectures on github also.***